We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Support groups can act as a sounding board for your feelings and provide a positive environment, but they aren’t a replacement for therapy.

-Unlike mental health counseling, support groups are facilitated by peers just like you.
+Unlike mental health counseling, support groups are facilitated by peers.
 While these peer-led groups can be filled with insightful tips and shared tools, they shouldn’t be used in lieu of a licensed mental health professional.

 If you’re experiencing depression, contact your doctor to discuss your symptoms and consider speaking with a mental health counselor.